-- 20.1.1 Real estate brokers and land developers have a mandatory statutory obligation to establish with a reasonable belief that it knows the true identity of each client and beneficial owner.
-The identification documents provided by the client are used in the verification process.
-A summary of the identification and verification triggers required by the law include: - when a new facility is being opened (whether permanent or occasional); - when a facility holder is being added to an existing facility; - where doubt exist about the veracity or adequacy of previously obtained customer identification information of a facility holder; - where a non-facility holder seeks to conduct a cash transaction involving \$15,000 or more either for himself or on someone else's behalf; - where the facility holder seeks to conduct a cash transaction or an occasional transaction of \$15,000 or more on behalf of a third party, using his facility, including situations where the transaction is carried out in a single operation or in several operations that appear to be linked: - where there is a suspicion of activities relating to any identified risks involving the facility holder or the facility holder's account; - where there is a material change in the way the facility is being operated; - where there is caused to suspect that the identity of the facility holder or beneficial owner or the person conducting a transaction is in doubt; - Where a facility holder is a corporate entity, the obligation to verify the identity of beneficial owners will only be required for those beneficial owners having a controlling interest in the corporate entity;
+- 20.1.1 Law firms have a statutory obligation to undertake customer due diligence measures when opening an account for or otherwise establishing a business relationship with a facility holder.
+The true identity of each client and beneficial owner must be determined.
+A summary of the identification and verification triggers required by the law include (Please refer FTRA sections 6-9, 11-14): - when a new facility is being opened (whether permanent or occasional); - when a facility holder is being added to an existing facility; - where doubt exist about the veracity or adequacy of previously obtained customer identification information of a facility holder; - where a non-facility holder seeks to conduct a cash transaction involving \$15,000 or more either for himself or on someone else's behalf; - where the facility holder seeks to conduct a cash transaction or an occasional transaction of \$15,000 or more on behalf of a third party, using his facility, including situations where the transaction is carried out in a single operation or in several operations that appear to be linked; - where there is a suspicion of activities relating to any identified risks involving the facility holder or the facility holder's account; - where there is a material change in the way the facility is being operated; - where there is caused to suspect that the identity of the facility holder or beneficial owner or the person conducting a transaction is in doubt; - Where a facility holder is a corporate entity, the obligation to verify the identity of beneficial owners will only be required for those beneficial owners having a controlling interest in the corporate entity;

-13 &quot;KYC" is the shortened form for "know your customer" or "know your client".
+^{14 &}quot;KYC" is the shortened form for "know your customer" or "know your client".
 In the AML realm, this, knowing your customer, is achieved through the process of conducting a due diligence exercise to gather, verify and assess pertinent information on the client.

-- where there has been no recent contact with the facility holder or no transaction involving the facility within a period of 5 years, and the facility has not been closed out, the real estate firm is required, by law, to verify the identity of the facility holder; and - where a person, who is neither a facility holder nor in an established business relationship with the financial institution wishes to carry out a transaction (to be referred to as structuring of an occasional transaction See Figure 7 below for an explanation of structuring).
+- where there has been no recent contact with the facility holder or no transaction involving the facility within a period of 5 years, and the facility has not been closed out, the real estate firm is required, by law, to verify the identity of the facility holder; and - where a person, who is neither a facility holder nor in an established business relationship with the financial institution wishes to carry out a transaction (to be referred to as structuring of an occasional transaction - See Figure 7 below for an explanation of structuring).